justinblake1532-create/notes/1.0_General_Secuirty_Concepts/1.3/ControlFunctionalTypes.md

 # Control Functional Types

 ## Preventive
- : Designed to stop a security incident or vulnerability from occurring by preventing unauthorized access or activity __before__ it happens
+ : Designed to stop a security incident or vulnerability from occurring by preventing unauthorized access or activity <ins>before</ins> it happens

 ## Detective